-- Upholding CAT's obligation to act in the best interests of its beneficiaries, and to act in a way that adds to public confidence and trust in CAT. - Determining CAT's overall direction and development through good governance and clear strategic planning.
+- trust in CAT. - Determining CAT's overall direction and development through good governance and clear strategic planning.

 Trustees have a predominantly strategic role, and particular responsibilities as set out by the Charity Commission and Companies Act.
-They are expected to attend quarterly Board meetings and contribute to at least one of the Board's two committees: AFPC (Audit, Finance, and Performance Committee) and ODC (Organisational Development Committee).
+They are expected to attend quarterly Board meetings (at least two per year will be in person) and contribute to at least one of the Board's two committees: AFPC (Audit, Finance, and Performance Committee) and ODC (Organisational Development Committee).
 Trustees also participate in discussions and exchanges between meetings, and are invited to a variety of events.
 A total contribution of approximately 12 to 15 days per year is usual.
 A more detailed role description is included as an appendix to this document.

 All trustees are required to sign and abide by CAT's Code of Conduct for Trustees.